 Of course, this profusion of plug-ins has a price.
 Plug-ins may lead to incompatibilities, and it can be risky to update your WordPress installation until you are sure that all your plug-ins work.
 If you depend on any of them, and need to deactivate them for compatibility issues, then you’ll lose functionality.

 Since these plug-ins are all freeware (some request donations), you cannot be sure how quickly developers will update them, if they do, indeed, maintain them.
 With version 3.0, however, there is a unified update page so you can update all your plug-ins and your WordPress installation at the same time.
 This is a valuable addition, since updates can be frequent, both to the WordPress software, and to plug-ins.
 While the update is occurring, WordPress sets up a maintenance page so users don’t get 404 (not found) errors if they happen to visit your site during this process.
-(If you already use WordPress and have wondered why auto-update doesn’t work for you, see this article.)
+(If you already use WordPress and have wondered why auto-update doesn’t work for you, see

 One other issue to be aware of is the number of security threats that affect WordPress.
 Whether because of its popularity or simply because of the way it’s designed, there are regular security updates to the software, and it behooves anyone running a Website to update whenever new versions are released.
 While the update process itself is not very time-consuming, it is strongly recommended to back up your database and all your files before updating, so you may spend a fair amount of time preparing for updates.

 WordPress remains an easy-to-use blogging platform for those who don’t know any HTML code, and version three adds a number of features that enhance the program and allow users to create more complex sites with little work.
 If you do code, then you can do much more, not only in your theme and widgets, but also in your posts.
 While the dependence on third-party plug-ins can make the platform seem a bit fragmented, if your needs are limited, you should be able to do what you want with little additional software.